paul-here/pwhipp-cst438/README.md

 ### Product Cards
 The product cards are implemented as a separate component, and can be changed without affecting the rest of the site.
 They need a details link and data.

+### Cart Page
+The original checkout page is not the Cart page.
+It needs options for removal or items, or increasing quantity.
+It has two items as an example, but the spacing is awkward.

+### Finalize Page
+Perhaps incorrectly named, this component shows an order confirmation.
+It is wired correctly, but lacks design.

 ## Review Notes
  - Check code for misplaced elements from pasted snippets
  - Break SCSS into each component, instead of clumped at the highest level